Flightstar History

 1979

-January 15, 1979, first contract with the University of Illinois.
+First contract with the University of Illinois

-Obtained Part 135 Air Carrier Operating Certificate.
+March 28th Obtained Part 135 Air Carrier Operating Certificate.

 Moved into the “Modular Office”, our base of operations for the next 10 years.